BeatriceKunda/Assignments/README.md

-## This is a repository of all the Code Queen Assignments.
+## This is a branch for the To do List assignment
-In order to view the assignments, check out the branch.

-### Assignment Branches

-- bookstore